sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

-## New Version Feature and Changes in v7.1
+## New Version Feature and Changes in v7.2
-* New source 6 added with good quality a
-* Play directly downloaded files from download panel.
-* Right Click menu added in download panel for play, open folder location extra.
+* All sources refreshed.
+* Source 5 disabled due to technical issue, will be back in future.
+* Added quality select option under source 3.
+* Bug fixed.

 ## Feature
 * Both Linux and Windows supported